What Is Coconut Aminos?

 How to Use Coconut Aminos

-They can also be used as a general flavor enhancer.
-Try just a little bit on steamed vegetables, spritz a bit on a salad or add a dash to your favorite quinoa salad, vegetable stir-fry, or just about any savory dish.
+Use coconut aminos to directly replace soy sauce in just about any recipe in a 1:1 ratio.
+You can also use it at the table as a general flavor enhancer.
+Try a little bit on steamed vegetables, spritz it on a salad, or add a dash to your favorite quinoa salad, vegetable stir-fry, or just about any savory dish.

 Coconut aminos tastes similar to soy sauce, with a salty umami flavor.
 But coconut aminos also has a touch of sweetness not present in soy sauce.
 It does not, however, taste like coconut.

 Recipes With Coconut Aminos